sssnnt/gitlab-aws-helloworld/README.md

 ## The next steps
 Congratulations!
 You now have a working pipeline in Gitlab deploying resources to AWS using the Scaniadevtools runner!

-Now you can play around with this project to make it setup other AWS resources for you by changing the [`gitlab-aws-helloworld.yml`](gitlab-aws-helloworld.yml) Cloudformation template and when needed the [`.gitlab-ci.yml`](.gitlab-ci.yml).
+Now you can play around with this project to make it setup other AWS resources for you by changing the [`gitlab-aws-helloworld.yml`](gitlab-aws-helloworld.yml) cloudformation template and when needed the [`.gitlab-ci.yml`](.gitlab-ci.yml).
 To make it work you also need to change the [`aws-permissions/helloworld-deploy-permissions.yml`](aws-permissions/helloworld-deploy-permissions.yml) and redeploy it to AWS to give permissions to deploy other AWS resources.

 If you want to go directly to a more advanced example you can setup a complete ECS cluster with and load balancer, EC2 machines, auto-scaling, logging, Docker and some more in the [https://github.com/scaniadevtools/hello-truck-ecs](https://github.com/scaniadevtools/hello-truck-ecs) Github repo.